European rock pipit: Taxonomy and systematics

-Anthus petrosus littoralis Brehm, 1823 – breeds in Fennoscandia and northwestern Russia and winters on the west coast of Europe south to northwest Africa.

-A. p. kleinschmidti is sometimes merged with the nominate form, A. p. petrosus.
-The suggested subspecies A. p. meinertzhageni on South Uist, A. p. hesperianus on the Isle of Arran, and A. p. ponens in northwestern France cannot be reliably separated from the nominate form.
-There is a geographical trend in appearance, with longer-billed, darker birds at the western end of the range, and shorter-billed, paler individuals in the east.
+The suggested subspecies A. p. kleinschmidti on the Faroe Islands, Shetland, and Orkney, A. p. meinertzhageni on South Uist, A. p. hesperianus on the Isle of Arran, and A. p. ponens in northwestern France cannot be reliably separated from the nominate subspecies and are now included in it.
+There is a geographical cline in appearance, with longer-billed, darker birds at the western end of the range, and shorter-billed, paler individuals in the east.

 Description

 The European rock pipit is 16.5–17 cm long and weighs 18–32.5 g.
 The nominate race has smoky-olive upperparts, weakly streaked with darker brown, and buff underparts, heavily marked with poorly defined brown streaks.
 The legs, bill and iris are dark brown or blackish, and there is a pale eye-ring.
 The sexes are alike; although males average slightly brighter than females, the overlap is complete and birds cannot be sexed on appearance or measurements.
 Immature birds resemble the adult, although they may sometimes be browner and more streaked above, looking superficially similar to meadow pipits.

-Compared to the nominate form, A. p. kleinschmidti has slightly yellower, less olive, upperparts and brighter and yellower underparts between the breast streaking.
-A. p. littoralis may show pinkish underparts and a pale supercilium (eyebrow) in summer, thereby resembling the water pipit.
-Vagrant European rock pipits in winter are readily distinguishable from water pipits, but very difficult to assign to subspecies by appearance or measurements.
+The eastern subspecies A. p. littoralis can only be reliably distinguished from the nominate subspecies in summer plumage, when it may show pinkish underparts and a pale supercilium (eyebrow), thereby resembling the water pipit.
+European rock pipits in winter are readily distinguishable from water pipits, but very difficult to assign to subspecies by appearance or measurements.
 The western populations are known to be nearly sedentary, so east of the Elbe basin vagrant Eurasian rock pipits are presumably mostly littoralis.
+Ringing results show that A. p. littoralis birds from Scandinavia winter widely within the breeding range of A. p. petrosus in Britain as well as further south in western Europe; they are sometimes, but not always, separated ecologically, tending to use more sheltered and muddier, less stony, coasts.
+Virtually all rock pipits in southeastern England (where A. p. petrosus does not breed) are A. p. littoralis.

 Adult European rock pipits have a complete moult in August–September, at which time juveniles replace their body and some wing covert feathers, giving them an appearance very like the adults.
 From late January to early March there is a partial moult and individually variable moult of some body and wing covert feathers, and sometimes the central tail feathers.